xmos/lib_device_control/README.rst

 Less than 1KB of code space is needed for the target device, plus whatever the chosen transport layer library requires.
-The API is in the form of function calls, so no additional logical threads are consumed.
+The API is in the form of function calls, so no additional threads are consumed.
 I/O requirements also depend on which transport layer is used.

 ************